softwaresaved/software-deposit-guidance/markdown/HowToChooseSoftwareLicence.md

 Permissive open source licences allow anyone to customise or extend the source code and then release a binary of this modified code.
 However, unlike free open source licences, there is no obligation to release the source code of the changes.

-Permissive open source licences can encourage commercial exploitation, as companies may be more willing to use software that does not requires releasing the source code of any modifications they make.
+Permissive open source licences can encourage commercial exploitation, as companies may be more willing to use software that does not require them to release the source code of any modifications they make.
 Your software could be commercially exploited but you won't get any financial benefit from it.

 Examples of popular OSI-approved permissive open source licences include the Apache 2 License [^13], 3-clause BSD License [^14] and the MIT Public Licence [^15].